 Throughout the root canal procedure, we take x-rays to ensure that all of the infected pulp is removed and that the walls inside the canal are smooth.

 To complete the process, the root canal and pulp chamber are permanently filled and sealed.

-Finally, the tooth is fully restored to chewing function.
+Finally, the tooth is fully restored to the chewing function.

 Once the root canal treatment has been completed, you should consider the following:

-Discoloration — you may notice that your endodontically treated tooth (especially a front tooth) has undergone a change in color.
+Discoloration — you may notice that your endodontically treated tooth (especially the front teeth) has undergone a change in color.
 Though this discoloration is of no medical concern, you may be interested in having the tooth whitened.
 Be sure to ask us about tooth whitening if we do not decide to place a crown on the tooth.